Nixon, My Second LEAST Favorite President

 Weighing in on the Trump Phenomenon. +

 Seven years on the air, covering the play by play of American politics I consider myself more up on current events than most.
 I predicted a Romney win in 2012 and predicted a Trump loss in 2016.
 So much for a career as a political prognosticator.
-In the end, after changing horses twice in the GOP primary, I voted for Trump.
-I reconciled the vote for one reason…HERE.
+Here’s the most important reason for a Trump presidency…HERE.
 What we’ve seen over the past 20 years is an abdication of power by the Congress and a concentration of power in the White House.
 We’ve witnessed an erosion of States rights and a runaway entitlement system fueling huge deficit spending.
-Voters ping pong back and forth looking for the new Hope and Change.
+Voters ping-pong back and forth looking for the new Hope and Change.
 We are looking for the next emperor to Make America Great Again.
 Sadly the power grabs by the Presidency has gone way beyond the visions of the Founders of America.
 The one remaining check to an imperial Presidency is the Supreme Court.
 The Supreme Court is the ultimate referee and the Constitution is the playing field.
 Is the foundation of what our government a living breathing document or should it be taken literally as written over 240 years ago.
 That decision happens at the Supreme Court.
 Look no further than the Affordable Care Act decision that compels every American to buy a product.
-Talk about commerce clause over reach.
-Roberts had to bend and contort the intent of the Congress and reclassify the bill as a Tax just to keep the law in tact.
+Talk about commerce clause overreach.
+Roberts had to bend and contort the intent of the Congress and reclassify the bill as a Tax just to keep the law intact.
 There will be other Presidents that push for a Patriot Act or attempt to spy on their citizens.
 There will be more Obama’s and Trumps that get elected by angry mobs.
 The Supreme Court is our last best hope to call a strike a strike and a ball a ball.

 Now America is reaping what the elites have sown.